 Many professional associations have climbed aboard this runaway train.
 If this trend is not halted, the result will be a world full of signs that say, “Christians need not apply.”
 Just ask Catholic hospitals that are being told to perform abortions – or else.

 The underlying problem in the Michigan counseling case is twofold: First, there is no credible scientific evidence that homosexuality, unlike race, such as Julea Ward’s African-American heritage, is in-born and unchangeable.
-As Colin Powell once pointed out
+As Colin Powell once pointed out, comparison of race with sexual orientation is “convenient but invalid.”
+Second, the Constitution explicitly protects religious freedom but is silent on “sexual orientation,” a term concocted in the 20th century as a bludgeon against Judeo-Christianity morality.

 So, in the name of the U.S. Constitution, an African-American woman who believes in biblical morality is barred as an unfit bigot from a program that is supposed to teach counselors how to encourage healthy behaviors.
 On the other hand, people who affirm deviation regardless of consequences face no such sanction.